 - High pressure can damage the cutting strip or roller underneath

 - If you make this mistake the damage is instant and reducing the pressure AFTER the damage still leaves you with a damaged blade.

 - Use undamaged scraps of material for testing purposes.
 If you use scraps with uneven edges, your blade can be damaged during testing.

 - Use extreme caution when removing blade and blade holder.
 Accidentally touching blades on parts of your cutter can also cause damage.

-- When cutting thicker heat transfer materials, use a separate blade and one appropriate for the material that you are cutting.
+- When cutting thicker heat transfer materials, use one appropriate for the thickness

 We want you to have the best cutting results possible, with the least amount of time spent weeding.
 Our products are designed for ease of use but your blade plays a key role in your cutting success.
 If you are experiencing any problems when using CAD-CUT or CAD-COLOR heat transfer materials, please look into the possibility that you might need to invest in new blades.
 It could save you hours of time and frustration.